There are many different types of property in the UK.

 Less noise

-Because no common walls are shared in a link detached house, this can often result in less noise being heard from neighbouring properties.
+No common walls are shared in link detached houses.
+This can often result in less noise being heard from neighbouring properties.

 Lower market prices than detached properties

-Usually, you will find the value of a link detached property sits somewhere between semi-detached and detached properties.
+Link detached property values often sits somewhere between semi-detached and detached properties.

-Link detached properties often provide the same benefits as detached properties at a considerably cheaper price.
+So, they often provide the same benefits as detached properties at less cost.

 Cons of link detached houses